BasilAldwin/vrc_dolly_osc_controller/README.md

 INSTALATION
-Install the zip by going to blender / Prefrences / install addon from zip / select the download.
+Download from the code button, Extract the zip within the folder Install the zip by going to blender / Prefrences / install addon from zip / select the download.

 USAGE